-When we use ‘Supplier’ we are referring to HANDS HQ incorporated and registered in England and Wales with company number 08356164 whose registered office is at 2 Printer’s Yard, 90A The Broadway, London, SW19 1RD (Supplier) with VAT number is 161 3538 23.
+When we use ‘Supplier’ we are referring to HANDS HQ incorporated and registered in England and Wales with company number 08356164 whose registered office is at WeWork, The Bower, 207 Old Street, London EC1V 9NR2 with VAT number is 161 3538 23.
 When we use ‘Customer’ we are referring to you, a user of our services, as set out in the Order Form.

 Our services are provided subject to these terms and conditions.
 YOUR ATTENTION IS DRAWN TO THE LIMITATION OF LIABILITY AT CLAUSE 12 BELOW.
 A printed version of the agreement, and of any notice given in electronic form, will be admissible in any judicial or administrative proceedings based upon or relating to this agreement to the same extent and subject to the same conditions as other business documents and records originally generated and maintained in printed form.